 4. Solar pumps

 Water is most commonly pumped out of the earth to irrigate crops or supply livestock with water.
-Pumps do, however, use electricity, which uses more fossil fuels overall.
+Most pumps do, however, generate electricity from fossil fuels; one of the largest culprits behind the current environmental crisis.

 5. Stricter government policies